podder-ai/podder-ai.github.io/v002/getting-started/01-install-podder-ai.md

 # Install Podder.ai

 ## Before you install
-You need to get credential from Podder.ai team.
+You can install Podder.ai by using `podder-installer`.
+To execute it, you need to get credential from Podder.ai team.
 Please contact us first.

-## Requirements
-### Preparation
-Before you execute podder-installer, you will need to have the following software installed.
+Also, you need the following software installed in your environment.
 - pip
 - Python (v3.6 or higher is required)

-### Softwares to be installed
-When you execute podder-installer, it will install the following softwares.
+When you execute podder-installer, the following softwares are installed.
-The newest version at current date will be installed by podder-installer.
+- curl
+- unzip
 - Docker
+- docker-compose
+- kubectl
 - Helm
-- kubectl
 - AWS CLI
 - aws-i-am-authenticator
 - Terraform
+> The newest version at current date is installed

 ## Download Podder Installer
 You can download podder-installer according to your machine from the following URL.